LMH01/MGT2_Mod_Tool/README.md

     - You can add your own themes
     - Existing themes can be removed
     - It is possible to add custom translations for your themes
-- **Add and remove publishers**
+- **Add and remove publishers/developers**
     - You can add custom publishers, this is useful when you add your own genre because otherwise there would be no publisher for your genre.
     - You can select if the publisher should just be a publisher or if it should be a developer and vice versa.
+- **Add and remove engine/gameplay features**
+    - You can add custom engine/gameplay features, however you should be careful what values you enter because it could happen that you break the balance of the game.
 - **Share your modifications**
-    - It is supported to export genres and publishers to be loaded later.
+    - It is supported to export genres, publishers/developer, themes, engine features and gameplay features, to be loaded later.
 Here is how it works:
         - First you will need to export the selected genre/publisher.
-For that you have to go into the *share* menu, there you have to click *export genre/publisher*.
+For that you have to go into the **share** menu, there you have to click **export genre/publisher** or **export all**.
 Select the genre/publisher that you would like to export now from the list and click ok.
 The needed files are now copied into a folder, open this folder by clicking yes on the next step.
 To share the genre/publisher you simply have to copy that folder and give it to your friend.
-To import it you have to click *import genre/publisher* in the share menu and select the folder.
-Done you can check if everything is correct and click okay to add the genre/publisher to Mad Games Tycoon 2.
+        - To import mods you have to click **Import All** in the mod menu and select the folder where your mods are saved.
+The program then scans all folders for mods and displays a summary of what can be imported.
+Just click **ok**, and the program will import the files.
+You can also import just a specific type of mod, the button for that is found under the respective modification.
 - **Edit the `NpcGames.txt` file**
     - You can add or remove a genre id to/from this file.
 This has the effect that games released by NPC-Companies can have the specified genre.
     - Additionally, you can change the chance with which the genre id should be added to the file.
 (100% = All games will have the corresponding genre as genre)